The Garden Grazer

 For serving (optional):

-• Chopped peanuts, sesame seeds, cilantro, fresh lime juice, green onion, sriracha, red pepper flakes, etc.
+• Mung bean sprouts, chopped peanuts, sesame seeds, cilantro, fresh lime juice, green onion, sriracha, red pepper flakes, etc.

 Instructions

 • Cook pasta according to package instructions, taking care not to overcook.
-Drain when finished.
+Drain well when finished.

 • Meanwhile, make the peanut sauce:

-Mince garlic and grate ginger.
-(I use a micro plane grater for ginger.)
-In a medium/large mixing bowl, add all peanut sauce ingredients except water.
+Mince the garlic and grate the ginger.
+(I use a microplane grater for ginger.)
+In a medium mixing bowl, add all peanut sauce ingredients except water.

 Heat 3/4 cup water to just under boiling.
 Add hot water a couple tablespoons at a time, slowly whisking and working the mixture together.

 Continue adding water and whisking until sauce is thin enough to mix the noodles in.
-(I usually add about 1/2 cup to 2/3 cup hot water.)
-Adjust flavors if needed.
+(I usually add about 1/2 cup hot water, or more depending on the thickness of my peanut butter.)
+Taste and adjust the flavors if needed.

-• When pasta is cooked and drained, immediately add it to bowl with peanut sauce.
+• When the noodles are cooked and drained, immediately add them to the bowl with the peanut sauce.
 Gently toss to combine.
-(Sauce will thicken further when combined with pasta.)
+(The sauce will further thicken when combined with pasta.)

 Notes

-*Noodles: I like "Lotus Foods" millet & brown rice ramen noodles (which are gluten-free).
+*Noodles: I use "Lotus Foods" millet & brown rice ramen noodles (which are gluten-free).
 Three ramen cakes is roughly 8 oz.
 However you can use spaghetti, rice noodles, etc.

 Nutrition Per Serving (Estimate)